NERDDISCO/nerddis.co/content/nd-xmas-001.md

 * [How To Create A Loading Screen For Your Three.js App](https://www.youtube.com/watch?v=zMzuPIiznQ4) by Wael Yasmina was used to create a progress bar when the resources are loaded

 ## Interactive
-- Use mouse or touch to zoom in/out and rotate the landscape.
+- Use mouse or touch to zoom in/out and rotate the scene.
 - Press 's' on your keyboard to download a screenshot